egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 We can see that this payload is also an effective means of bypassing PowerShell Contrained Language mode.

-This is not a particularly advanced payload as the .csproj is written to disk, and no attempt was made to obfuscate any part of the payload.
+This is not a particularly stealthy attack as the .csproj is written to disk, and no attempt was made to obfuscate any part of the payload.

 Hopefully, this example highlights the danger of "misplaced trust" binaries such as MSBuild.
 Companies should block their use unless explicitely required for certain users (e.g. developers).
 Oddvar Moe ([@Oddvarmoe](https://twitter.com/oddvarmoe) maintains an excellent [list](https://github.com/api0cradle/UltimateAppLockerByPassList) of AppLocker bypass techniques, which is a good list of "misplaced trust" binaries that IT departments should consider blocking.